JeffreyRodriguez/Liberator12k/Printing.md

 0.2mm layers are a good balance between speed and quality.
 0.1mm layers will look 50% better and take twice as long.

-If it's a large part, you can probably print it with tall layers.
-Smaller parts usually have tighter tolerance requirements and taller layers may cause binding.
+This isn't well defined yet but if it's a large part, you can probably print it with taller layers and save some print time.
+Smaller parts, notably the small Fire Control Group parts should be printed with standard layer heights.
+Small parts usually have tighter tolerance requirements and taller layers may cause binding.

 ### \#FatNozzleGang
 Everything can be printed with a 1.5mm nozzle, but 0.4mm works too.